shford/cs483-s21-pex1/README.md

+# Readme
-Coursework to implements some basic data strucures in C.
+>Coursework to implements some basic data strucures in C.